 "We were on the 20th floor, everything started shaking, and the windows were shaking and I sat on the floor.
 It was scary.
 I never felt anything like that," one woman vacationing in Mexico told ABC News.

-Guerrero has suffered similar major quakes in the past which resulted in many fatalities, including a magnitude 7.9 in 1957, which killed an estimated 68 people and a 7.4 in 1995 which killed three.
+Guerrero has suffered similar major quakes in the past that resulted in many fatalities, including a 7.9-magnitude quake in 1957, which killed an estimated 68 people and a 7.4 in 1995 the killed three.